 Many magazines also come in digital formats now and allow you to take advantage of their email lists.
 You can promote products, white papers, or other content assets to generate leads and build your own email marketing lists.
 Many magazines are also very adaptive and can target users based on personas, job titles, or other information.

-Cons of Print & Digital Magazine Advertising
+Cons of Print & Digital Publications Advertising